 SK Telecom generated a total KRW 20.143 trillion in economic value including operating income, financial investment income, asset sales income and other profits of KRW 17.5 trillion in 2017 on a consolidated basis.
 Out of those values generated, the company distributed a total of KRW 18.252 trillion to the stakeholders considering the future value and investment efficiency of the company, and added the total economic value of KRW 1.891 trillion, which was reserved after all the distributions, to the total amount of capital.
 Meanwhile, SK Telecom enjoyed a total of KRW 34 billion in tax credits granted by the government in 2017 for investment in research and development manpower, investment in productivity improvement, and investment in energy conservation.
-DISTRIBUTION OF ECONOMIC VALUE (KRW billion) 113 1,116 723 1,966 KRW 14,334 18,252 billion Business Partners Employees Shareholders Government Communities Distribution to Business Partners and Miscellaneous Operating Expenses for service provision such as the cost of goods sold, commissions paid to

-Distribution to Employees: Wages, benefits and welfare, the reserve for retirement Distribution to Shareholders and Investors: Dividends and interest payments.
-Distribution to the Government: Payment of corporate taxes among other taxes and frequency usage fees applied.
+Distribution to Employees: Wages, benefits and welfare, the reserve for retirement

+Distribution to Shareholders and Investors: Dividends and interest payments.
+Distribution to the Government: Payment of corporate taxes among other taxes